ascend4/ascend4/models/johnpye/fprops/A4EQUIL.md

 - but that same experiment also exposed a genuine repeated-path `300 K` black-box `status 2` failure

+The useful refinement was to scale only the chemically relevant NOx trace rows, and not too aggressively.
+In the current demo, moderate species-specific outlet nominals for `NO` and `NO2` materially improve the repeated `1100 -> 300 K` path, with `NO2` no longer frozen on the old `600 K` plateau.
+But over-tightening those trace rows, especially for `NO`, can still reintroduce the repeated-path `300 K` failure.

 So scaling is one real part of the remaining problem, but not the whole problem.